jazzblue/mgorest/README.md

 # MGOREST

 ## Description
 A small Webservice using flask-SQLAlchemy Python framework.
-The project contains versioning support and unittesting.
+The project contains versioning support, pagination support and unittesting.
 The webservice consists of four endpoints:

 - Endpoint that authenticates a user based on a login/password passed in a JSON payload and verifies against MySQL.